dloe/dloe/README.md

 ### Fun Facts
 - 🥁 Love music!
 Im a drummer, and used to be in a few punk bands in high school.
 Currently learning the double bass petal to start playing more metal music!
 - 🥾 Im a hiking enthusiast and love exploring nature trails.
-Im to explore more of california this year with my friends.
+Im going to be exploring more of california this year with my friends.
 - 🏄 I live by the beach so now that Im done with school I will be getting back into surfing.
 - ⚽ I used to be a very avid soccer player and plan to start playuing more regularly with my high school friends.